- Working as a Dentist [NOC 3113]

 Select both “Keyword/SIC/NAICS” under Business Type and “City” under Geography.

-In the top search box enter “dentists” or “dental” and click LOOKUP.
+In the top search box enter “Dentists” and click SEARCH.

 Select the appropriate headings.